demisto/content/Packs/Troubleshoot/README.md

 instance or running a command.

-The playbook will run the command/instance with several tests and will output a summary and a zip file with information that you can later submit to the [CortexXSOAR support site](https://support.paloaltonetworks.com)
+The playbook will run the command/instance with several tests and will output a summary and a zip file with information that you can later submit to the [Cortex XSOAR support site](https://support.paloaltonetworks.com)

 ## How to use